APPLICATION FAQs

 I don't do many events a year, so do I still need insurance?

-I'm only a [insert vendor type here], I'm not a risk.
+I'm only a [insert your vendor type here], I'm not a risk.

 It's true, some vendors pose little risk (florist, photographer, and makeup artist come to mind).
 But very little risk is not zero risk.

 Here's a true tale.
 An old lady tripped over a photographer's tripod and sustained injuries at a popular Nashville venue several years ago (you'd know the place).
 When it turned out the photographer did not have insurance, the client sued the venue.
-Of course this was highly unfair to the venue, but then again they didn't collect a COI from the photographer.
+Of course this was highly unfair to the venue, but the venue didn't collect a COI from the photographer.

 If you're truly in a low risk business your premium will be low as well.
 Most insurers will also let you pay quarterly or even monthly.
 So, a low-risk vendor never has to pay a big up-front premium.